Q4. Do I need to make an appointment to use the collections?

-A3.
-Individuals do not need to make an appointment ahead of time to use the collections, we recommend that requests be placed ahead of time using the Special Collections Research Account online system.
+A4.
+Though individuals do not need to make an appointment ahead of time to use the collections, we recommend that requests be placed ahead of time using the Special Collections Research Account online system.
 For more information visit the help page.
-We especially recommend this to out-of-town researchers or researchers working on time-sensitive projects contact the Reading Room at least two weeks ahead of your visit.
+We especially recommend this to out-of-town researchers or researchers working on time-sensitive projects along with contacting the Reading Room staff at least two weeks ahead of your visit.
 Some materials need to be retrieved from off-site and will not be immediately available without advance notice.
-All researchers looking at a broad range of materials will benefit from submitting their requests through the Special Collections Research Account system ahead of time so that we may assemble the materials you would like to see in advance of your visit.
-Additionally, you may want to contact one of our curators or our Special Collections librarian for more in-depth reference assistance.
+All researchers looking at a broad range of materials will benefit from submitting their requests through the Special Collections Research Account system ahead of time so that we may assemble the requested materials in advance of your visit.
+Additionally, you may want to contact one of our curators or other Special Collections staff for more in-depth reference assistance.

 All classes or groups that would like to use our materials in instruction or presentation need to make an appointment in advance by contacting the Reading Room.
 Please see our Classes and Group Visits page for additional information.

-A4.
+A5.
 All materials in the collections are non-circulating and can only be used in the Reading Room.
 You do not need a UCSB library card in order to use the collections, but you will need to supply an official form of photo identification (such as a drivers' license or student card) after registering for a Special Collections Research Account online.
 For detailed information, please read our policies for working with the collections.

 A6.
 Limited reproduction may be possible.
 Suitability for reproduction will be determined by Special Collections staff on a case-by-case basis.
 All reproduction will be done by Special Collections staff.
 Requests made by email, phone or postal mail, will need to be submitted online using your Special Collections Research Account.
 A summary of our charges is available here.
 Additional charges may apply for commercial publication or reproduction.